digital88/next-auth-examples/keycloak/README.md

 This command will also (re)create a Postgres container as data storage for Keycloak container.

-Then visit `https://localhost:8443/` in your browser.
+Then visit address `https://localhost:8443/` in your browser.
 If you changed mapped port in `compose.yaml`, also do not forget to change it in browser address bar.
+Login with credentials that are stored in your `.env` file, KEYCLOAK_ADMIN as username and KEYCLOAK_ADMIN_PASSWORD as password.

+DO NOT delete or disable admin user!
+If you accidentally do delete or disable admin user, delete and recreate `kc-pg-data` volume in docker.
+You will have to recreate all clients and redo all settings as a result.